EvitaKnits/hitch-hound/README.md

 ## Bugs

-Here is the list of bugs found towards the end of development when I encountered functionality not working as intended that I had previously thought did.
+Here is the list of bugs mostly found towards the end of development when I encountered functionality not working as intended that I had previously thought did.
 I don't believe I have left any unresolved bugs.

 ### Bug One

 #### Issue
+About halfway through development, I tried to change the primary key of my 'Project' model from the 'Title' field to a new 'Project ID' field.
+This was because I had discovered that it is not possible to edit a primary key, so if a user wanted to change the title of their project, they would not be able to do so.
+Whilst making this change, I also found that Django automatically assigns an auto-incrementing ID to every model you create.
+I may have learnt this at some point, but because this auto-assignment is implicit and not actually visible in the files I was working on, I did not realise.

+I had to delete the ID fields from all my models and recreate my database.
+The issue this ultimately created was that I had been working for quite some time on the original data models and they were intertwined throughout my functionality.
+Making this change broke most of my existing functionality.

 #### Solution
+The solution to this was going through systematically, encountering errors and resolving them until all references to IDs had either been removed or switched to the auto-assigned ones in Django.

 ## Deployment
 This project was deployed to [Heroku](https://id.heroku.com/login): a hosting platform.